 Walt Disney World is a magical place, for sure, but there’s more to the richly diverse state of Florida than a certain cartoon mouse.
 From food to luxury, history to the arts, beaches to racing, experience a world outside the theme parks.
 Read on for these top things to do in Florida outside of Disney World.

-Families from all over the world visit the Sunshine State to experience its impressive array of theme parks from Disney to Universal Studios.
-But there’s so much more to Florida.
+Families from all over the world visit the Sunshine State to experience its impressive array of theme parks from Disney to Universal Studios, yet there’s so much more to Florida.

 Or is the typical family vacations like Walt Disney World and Miami Beach just not your cup of tea?
 You can still have an amazing time in with these top things to do in Florida outside of Disney World. experience Florida’s sumptuous food, unabashed luxury, rich history, and vibrant arts scene.
 And Florida is home to some of the most beautiful beaches in the country.